jupyter-book/thebe/examples/README.md

-# Examples of use of ThebeLab
+# Examples of use of Thebe

 You can [browse them online](https://minrk.github.io/thebelab/).
 To serve them locally instead, run: